 Why is AmeriCorps at the University of Denver?

-DU is a member of the Compact Service Corps AmeriCorps program with Colorado Campus Compact, a regional effort to engage students in meaningful service with local communities.
+DU is a member of the Compact Service Corps AmeriCorps program with Campus Compact of the Mountain West, a regional effort to engage students in meaningful service with local communities.
 AmeriCorps terms of service differ from general volunteerism or required academic service in three critical ways:

 - AmeriCorps participants must provide an additional value to community-based agencies where members serve.
 AmeriCorps service projects have goals and outcomes that members identify at the beginning of their terms, which provide a value to the organization and the individuals served.

 - While volunteerism may include short-term participation at multiple service sites, AmeriCorps members focus their hours to provide meaningful impact at a limited number of host sites.

 - AmeriCorps projects are aligned with federal focus areas.
 For Compact Service Corps, these focus areas include: education (tutoring and other education programs) and healthy futures (primary and preventative health care).

 To learn more, visit the Campus Compact of the Mountain West website.

 Who is eligible for the Compact Service Corps AmeriCorps program?

 Eligibility for AmeriCorps is not based on your income level, your GPA or your student status.
 To qualify, you must be:

 - doing unpaid service work in a nonprofit or government agency